-Elliptic Tales describes the latest developments in number theory by looking at one of the most exciting unsolved problems in contemporary mathematics--the Birch and Swinnerton-Dyer Conjecture.
-The Clay Mathematics Institute is offering a prize of $1 million to anyone who can discover a general solution to the problem.
+Elliptic Tales describes the latest developments in number theory by looking at one of the most exciting unsolved problems in contemporary mathematics—the Birch and Swinnerton-Dyer Conjecture.
 In this book, Avner Ash and Robert Gross guide readers through the mathematics they need to understand this captivating problem.

 Avner Ash is professor of mathematics at Boston College.
 Robert Gross is associate professor of mathematics at Boston College.
 They are the coauthors of Fearless Symmetry: Exposing the Hidden Patterns of Numbers (Princeton).

 "The authors present their discussion in an informal, sometimes playful manner and with detail that will appeal to an audience with a basic understanding of calculus.
 This book will captivate math enthusiasts as well as readers curious about an intriguing and still unanswered question."--Margaret Dominy, Library Journal

 "Minimal prerequisites and its clear writing make this book (which even has a few exercises) a great choice for a seminar for mathematics majors, who at some point should have such an excursion to one of the frontiers of mathematics."--Mathematics Magazine

 "The authors of Elliptic Tales do a superb job in demonstrating the approach that mathematicians take when they confront unsolved problems involving elliptic curves."--Sungkon Chang, Times Higher Education

 "One cannot help being impressed, in reading the book and pursuing a few of the references, by the magnitude of the enterprise it chronicles."--James Case, SIAM News